TechNishant204/MYSQL-EcommerceDB/README.md

 ## Project Overview
 This MySQL-based system provides a foundation for an e-commerce platform by organizing data into four core tables:

-**Customers**: Stores customer information.
+**Customers**: Stores customer information. <br>
-**Orders**: Tracks details of customer orders.
+**Orders**: Tracks details of customer orders.<br>
-**Products**: Manages product catalog details.
+**Products**: Manages product catalog details.<br>
-**Order_Items**: A normalized table linking orders to products for accurate order management.
+**Order_Items**: A normalized table linking orders to products for accurate order management.<br>

-### The system is accompanied by a set of practical SQL queries to demonstrate common e-commerce operations like retrieving customer insights, updating product data, and calculating order statistics.
+The system is accompanied by a set of practical SQL queries to demonstrate common e-commerce operations like retrieving customer insights, updating product data, and calculating order statistics.

 ## Table Structures